uludag/nosql-biosets/readme.md

 NoSQL-biosets project includes scripts for indexing and querying selected free bioinformatics datasets.
 In addition to datasets, project aims to support common bioinformatics data types and formats, such as GFF.
-Elasticsearch and MongoDB are two primary databases supported for most datasets included in the project.
+Elasticsearch and MongoDB are two databases supported for most datasets included in the project.
 Neo4j and PostgreSQL support was implemented as the third database option for few datasets, namely for IntEnz, PubTator and HGNC.